1. What this policy covers

-- Usage Information: We collect information about your usage of our Services.
-For example, we collect information about the actions that site administrators and users perform on a site–in other words, who did what, when and to what thing on a site (e.g., [username] deleted “[content]” at [time/date]).
+Usage information: we collect information about your usage of our Services.
+For example, we collect information about the actions that site administrators and users perform on a site–in other words, who did what, when and to what thing on a site (e.g., [username] subscribed to “[content]” at [time/date]).
 We also collect information about what happens when you use our Services along with information about your device (e.g., mobile screen size, name of cellular network, and mobile device manufacturer).
 We use this information to, for example, provide our Services to you, as well as get insights on how people use our Services, so we can make our Services better.

-- Location Information: We may determine the approximate location of your device from your IP address.
+Location information: We may determine the approximate location of your device from your IP address.
 We collect and use this information to, for example, calculate how many people visit our Services from certain geographic regions.
-We may also collect information about your precise location via our mobile apps (when, for example, you post a photograph with location information) if you allow us to do so through your mobile device operating system’s permissions.

 We may also get information about you from other sources.
 For example, if you connect your account to a third-party service provider, we may receive information from that service.
 The information we receive depends on which services you authorize and any options that are available.
 We may also get information from third party services about individuals who are not yet our users (…but we hope will be!), which we may use, for example, for marketing and advertising purposes.

 We use information about you as mentioned above and as follows: